ArnaudBrousseau/blockbin/README.md

 ## Hacking locally

 1. Run `testrpc` to get a test network
-2. `truffle compile`
-3. `truffle migrate`
+2. `truffle migrate` to compile and deploy to test network
-4. `truffle console` will let you interact with the deployed contract.
+3. `truffle console` will let you interact with the deployed contract.
 For example:

         truffle(development)> bb = Blockbin.deployed()